 Spread the strudel filling evenly on top of it.

-Use a knife to make several small incisions in the dough.
+Use a fork/a knife to make several small incisions in the dough.

-Place the dough in a baking tray (I used a glass tray).
-Note: There is no need to butter or oil the tray!
+Place the dough cylinders in a baking pan.
+There is no need to butter or oil the pan!

 Using your hands, moisten the top of the dough with a bit of water, then sprinkle granulated sugar evenly on top.

-Place the strudel in the oven and bake for about 45 minutes or until the strudel gets a nice, golden brown crust.
+Place the pan in the oven and bake the strudel for about 45 minutes or until golden brown.

-Take the strudel out of the oven and let it cool down.
+Take the strudel out of the oven and let it cool.